tomaszkingukrol/async-data-flow/README.md

         dataflow_definition = ((source_a, source_b), merge, dest)
         dataflow = DataFlow(dataflow_definition)

+        queries = [...]
+        tasks = list()
-        for query in (query_1, query_2, query_3):
+        for query in queries:
-            params = {'query': query}
-            asyncio.create_task(dataflow(query=query))
+            task = asyncio.create_task(dataflow(query=query))
+            tasks.append(task)

+        asyncio.gather(*tasks)

     asyncio.run(main())

-In this example two source functions are executed concurrently, data returned of them are merged to one dictionary (that must be renamed by args_mapper function) and passed to merge function.
-We use partial function from functools module to pass endpoint parameter to source and destination functons.
+In this example two source functions are executed concurrently, data returned of them are merged to one dictionary.
+Args_mapper decorator is used to change returned value to different keys corespondig with arguments of next function merge.
+Partial function is used to pass endpoint parameter to source and destination functons.

-Data Flow is a tuple.
-First tuple define sequentional execution, nested tuples defines concurent execution, but next nested tuple define again sequentional execution, next concurrent, mext sequentional, and so on:
+DataFlow is defined by tuple.
+First tuple define sequentional execution, nested tuples defines concurent execution, but next nested tuples define again sequentional execution, next concurrent, mext sequentional, and so on:

     (sequentional:
         (concurrent: